iobroker-community-adapters/ioBroker.smappee/README.md

 ![ioBMC](https://github.com/forelleblau/ioBroker.smappee/blob/master/admin/ioBrokerMQTTConfig.PNG)

+In the MQTT-Settings tab, the 'Publish only on change' checkbox has to be checked.

 ### Activation of Smappee's MQTT publishing.

 Open your browser and avigate to the URL: <http://X.X.X.X/smappee.html> (replace X.X.X.X by Smappee's IP address in your network).